ron-ferentini/Polymorphism_task/README.md

 Override a method from the ``Parent`` class and then overload it.

-Overrided method should return such text: "**This is the overrided method!**"
+Overriden method should return such text: "**This is the overriden method!**"

 The overloaded method should take a parameter of type ``int`` named ``parameter`` and **return** the following text: